masteringmodernpayments/book/subscriptions.md

 3. Create a Stripe-level customer record and attach them to a subscription plan
 4. Stripe handles billing them every period with variety of callbacks that you can hook into to influence the process

-The tricky part starts when people want to change their subscription plan and they have add-ons.
+The thorny part starts when people want to change their subscription plan and they have add-ons.
 Stripe automatically handles prorating subscription changes but since add-ons are handled using invoices you have to prorate them yourself.
 Let's handle the basic integration first and then we can talk about how to handle the weird case.

 ## Off the shelf solutions